foreverphoenix/the-phoenix-flavour/README.md

 The Phoenix Flavour guide could never exist in its current complexity without **Umgak** who has found herself in charge of the conflict resolution for the entire guide.
 Umgak is also our resident expert on all things modding.

 I would also like to give thanks to:
-- Faron, Cassi, Slim and D1Z4STR (who are currently my Discord moderators)
+- Faron, Cassi, Slim, and D1Z4STR (who are currently my Discord moderators).
-- Lively (thanks for that Wabbajack stuff bby)
+- Lively (thanks for that Wabbajack stuff bby).
+- alsa (for being a helpful presence).
-- DarkLadyLexy (use her guide if you are interested in LOTD)
+- DarkLadyLexy (use her guide if you are interested in LOTD).
 - All the current and past contributors.
 - Everyone who has been active on our server, leaving screenshots and feedback.
 - And of course my lovely Patreons!